 Flexion of the knee is when you move your heel towards your hamstrings, the back of your leg.

-As you stand up out of the squat, you are performing knee extension, which is one of the reasons that squats and deadlifts are so powerful.
+As you stand up out of the squat or deadlift, you are performing knee extension, which is one of the reasons that squats and deadlifts are so powerful.

-The squat exercise requires that you perform knee extension, hip extension and ankle plantar flexion.
+Squats and deadlifts require that you perform knee extension, hip extension, and ankle plantar flexion.

 All at the same time.

-That is why the squat is known as a compound exercise.
+That is why the squats and deadlifts are known as compound exercises.

 A compound exercise requires multiple joint movements at the same time.